 Other tyrosine kinase inhibitors are under study for use in metastatic breast cancer treatment.

 Learn more about lapatinib in the treatment of metastatic breast cancer.

-Poly(ADP-ribose) polymerase (PARP) inhibitors are a class of drugs under study for many types of cancer, including breast cancer.
+Poly(ADP-ribose) polymerase (PARP) inhibitors (such as olaparib) are a class of drugs under study for many types of cancer, including breast cancer.
 PARP is an enzyme involved in DNA repair.

 At this time, PARP inhibitors are only offered in clinical trials for people with metastatic breast cancer.
 Early findings suggest PARP inhibitors hold the most promise for people with metastatic breast cancer who have a BRCA1 or BRCA2 gene mutation .

 Read comments on the potential uses of PARP inhibitors from our Chief Scientific Advisor, Dr. Eric Winer.

 CDK4 and CDK6 are enzymes important in cell division.
 CDK4/6 inhibitors are a new class of drugs designed to interrupt the growth of cancer cells.
 CDK4/6 inhibitors in combination with hormone therapy are under study for the treatment of hormone receptor-positive, HER2/neu-negative metastatic breast cancers (learn more).

 Anti-angiogenesis drugs, such as bevacizumab (Avastin), block the growth of new blood vessels (angiogenesis).
 Without a blood supply, the cancer cannot grow.

 Although early data found bevacizumab offered benefit to some women with metastatic breast cancer, longer-term follow-up data did not confirm these findings.
 In 2011, the FDA withdrew its approval for the use of bevacizumab in the treatment of metastatic breast cancer .
 However, bevacizumab and other anti-angiogenesis are still under study for the treatment of metastatic breast cancer.
 Bevacizumab is still FDA-approved for use in other cancers.